Nawalhassan98/Nawal-Portfolio/README.md

 # My-Portfolio
-My Portfolio Designed in React with 100% responsiveness.
+My Portfolio is Designed in ReactJS with 100% responsiveness.